-- I. After wetting interior of firebox apply a 1/4 notch bed joint on rear sides and floor. - 2.
-Dip each firebrick in a pail of water before applying mortar to one side for adherence to firebox. - 2.
-Face joint dimension of 1/4" 3/8" in the brick work is recommended and has the best appearance.
-Other face joint dimensions are acceptable however smaller joints may not leave room for heat expansion of firebrick. - 3.
+- After wet-sponging interior of firebox , apply a 1/4 notch bed joint on rear sides and floor. - Dip each firebrick in a pale of water before applying mortar to one side for adherence to firebox. - Face joint dimensions of 1/4" to 3/8" in the brick work are recommended and have the best appearance.
+Other face joint dimensions are acceptable, however smaller joints may not leave room for heat expansion of firebrick. - 3.
 Start the firebrick at the front edge of the floor of the Isokern firebox, proceeding inward toward the back.
-Let the floor brick gap approximately 1/2" off the back wall and side walls.
+Leave a 1⁄2" expansion gap between the firebrick and the side and back walls.
 This air space allows heat expansion of the firebrick and is to be left empty of mortar.
-(Figure 64) - 4.
-Next, apply firebrick to the back wall of the unit.
+(Figure 76) - Next, apply firebrick to the back wall of the unit.
 The back wall firebrick covers the 1/2" expansion gap left at the brick floor along the back wall of the firebox.
-(Figure 65)

-5. Set the side wall firebrick by starting at the front edge of the unit's side wall and working inward toward the back wall firebrick.
-The side wall firebrick, when completed, covers the 1/2" expansion gaps where both the floor firebrick and the back wall firebrick were held off the units side walls.
-(Figure 66)
+Leave a 1⁄2" expansion gap at the sides and top (Figure 77). - 5.
+Set the side wall firebrick by starting at the front edge of the unit's side wall and working inward toward the back wall firebrick.
+The side wall firebrick, when completed, covers the 1/2" expansion gaps where both the floor firebrick and the back wall firebrick were held off the unit's side walls.
+(Figure 78).
+Leave 1/2" expansion gap at top.